nochadisfaction/pixel/src/content/docs/development/overview.md

     This may be due to an outdated version of node.
 Try the following:
     1. Remove the currently-installed version of mintlify: `npm remove -g mintlify`
     2. Upgrade to Node v19 or higher.
-    3. Reinstall mintlify: `npm install -g mintlify`
+    3. Reinstall mintlify: `pnpm install -g mintlify`

   </Accordion>